 Very little is known about the role of octopus in North Pacific ecosystems.
 In Japan, E. dofleini prey upon crustaceans, fish, bivalves, and other octopuses (Mottet 1975).
-Food habit data and ecosystem modeling of the GOA (Livingston et al. 2003, Aydin et al, in review) indicate that octopus diets in the GOA are dominated by epifauna such as snails and crabs and infauna such as mollusks.
+Food habit data and ecosystem modeling of the GOA (Livingston et al. 2003, Aydin et al. in review) indicate that octopus diets in the GOA are dominated by epifauna such as snails and crabs and infauna such as mollusks.
 The Ecopath model (Figure 7) indicates that octopus in the GOA are preyed upon primarily by grenadiers, Pacific cod, halibut, and sablefish.
-Unlike in the Bering Sea, Steller sea lions and other marine mammals are not significant predators of octopus in the GOA.
-Model estimates show octopus is less than 0.5% of the diet of both juvenile and adult Steller sea lions (Figure 8).
+In the GOA, Steller sea lions and other marine mammals are not significant predators of octopus (Figure 8).
+Model estimates show octopus is less than 0.5% of the diet of both juvenile and adult Steller sea lions.
+In the Bering Sea, however, Stellar sea lions and other marine mammals are significant predators of octopus.
 At least 20% of the estimated overall mortality of octopus in the GOA cannot be explained by the model.

 Analysis of scat data (Sinclair and Zeppelin 2002) shows unidentified cephalopods are a frequent item in Steller sea lion diets in both the Bering Sea and Aleutian Islands, but much less so in the western GOA.
 This analysis does not distinguish between octopus and squids.
-The frequency of cephalopods in sea lion scats averaged 8.8% overall, and was highest (11.5-18.2%) in the Aleutian Islands and lowest (<1 - 2.5%) in the western GOA.
-Proximate composition analyses from Prince William Sound in the GOA (Iverson et al 2002) show that squid had among the highest high fat contents (5 to 13%), but that the octopus was among the lowest (1%).
+The frequency of cephalopods in sea lion scats averaged 8.8% overall, and was highest (11.5-18.2%) in the Aleutian Islands and lowest (<1-2.5%) in the western GOA.
+Proximate composition analyses from Prince William Sound in the GOA (Iverson et al. 2002) show that squid had among the highest high fat contents (5 to 13%), but octopus had among the lowest (1%).